Polytoria/Docs/docs/static-classes/Input/Functions/ViewportToWorldPoint.md

 ### Description

-Transforms `viewportPosition` from world space into screen space. <br />
+Transforms `viewportPosition` from viewport space into world space. <br />
 Note that ViewportToWorldPoint transforms an x-y screen position into a x-y-z position in 3D space.

 Function of [Input](../../)